globalcitizen/zomia/README.md

 ## Project background

 I twisted my ankle in Vietnam in early August 2016 and decided to use part of the resulting enforced period of immobility to learn me some Lua!
 A roguelike based on Yunnanese history seemed the obvious project.
 I don't expect to spend much time on it beyond the current few weeks, so plan to launch an early version of it for the [2016 Annual Roguelike Release Party](http://www.roguebasin.com/index.php?title=2016_ARRP).
-This gives me approximately nine days to get something playable together.
+This gives me approximately four more days to get something playable together.
 Not a great deal of time... anyway, you can also check out [Zomia's entry on Roguebasin](http://www.roguebasin.com/index.php?title=Zomia).

 ## Development status